-Penn students are required to study Setswana language and normally will pursue an independent study project, internship or service learning in addition to their coursework.
+Penn students are encouraged to study Setswana language and normally will pursue an independent study project, internship or service learning in addition to their coursework.

 Penn students must maintain a full course load while abroad and may only enroll in courses at the undergraduate level.